 Walkability rules in Midtown.
 So much care and investment goes into making a great experience every day for people walking.
-What could be more fun than brightly colored socks and memo books to express your walking lifestyle?
+What could be more fun than brightly colored woven scarf or a pair of comfy socks to express your walking lifestyle?
 The best part is that your purchase supports local businesses, and 1% of sales gets reinvested in sidewalk improvements.

 We love that you love our brand - and we want to make sure you get some love too!
-Whether you're rocking the MidtownATL socks, or sketching like Picasso in the memo book, be sure to share it on social media with the hashtag #MidtownATL to be featured on our website and social media pages.
+Whether you're rocking the MidtownATL scarf, or walking like a boss in the knit socks, be sure to share it on social media with the hashtag #MidtownATL to be featured on our website and social media pages.

-Midtown Alliance worked with uber-talented ATLien Sarah Lawrence to come up with the designs for this first round of merchandise, incorporating the Midtown Atlanta brand that everybody loves.
+Midtown Alliance worked with uber-talented ATLiens Sarah Lawrence and Tori LaConsay to come up with the designs, incorporating the Midtown Atlanta brand that everybody loves.
 Domestic companies made the products.
 And they’re being sold exclusively at local retailers … for YOU.
 So, win-win-win-win-win.

 People love the Midtown Atlanta brand and what it stands for: an exceptional urban experience in the heart of our city.
 We’re bringing three different priorities together by tapping into Midtown Atlanta’s strong sense of community and encouraging more walkability that results in increased store traffic for Midtown retailers.